jsncmgs1/spotify_ex/README.md

 ```

 O-auth requires identical reqirect URIs for to use for the authorization and
 authentication steps.
-When you attempt to authenticate with Spotify, if
+When your attempt to authenticate with Spotify is
 successful, Spotify needs to know where to send the user afterwards.
 The
 redirect URI tells Spotify where to send them.